abkonsta/cc-vim-config/README.md

 # Vim Configuration

-This is a fork of the Case Commons' MacVim configuration repository with a few small additions, notably, the railscasts color theme and keyboard mapping to support Cmd+Shit+N for invoking the Command-T vim plugin.
+This is a fork of the Case Commons' MacVim configuration repository with a few small additions, notably, the railscasts color theme, some keyboard mappings, and the Command-T plugin with instructions.

-You should be using 'brew' for installing various tools, rvm for managing versions of ruby, and you should have XCode installed.
+    NOTE: You should be using 'brew' for installing various tools, 'rvm' for managing versions of ruby, and you should have XCode installed.
+These are all fairly standard tools and you are encouraged to use them!

 # To Install